Is Tor Browser Safe and Completely Anonymous to Use?

 - It’s also possible to be left unable to connect to the Internet if your exit node is blocked.

-- Exit nodes will be unencrypted and you can be tracked by your ISP.
+- Exit nodes will be unencrypted and you can be tracked by the ISP of the exit node.

 Once you start doing that, the answer to the question we posed “is Tor safe from viruses?” suddenly becomes a more clear “Yes”.